Multiple endocrine neoplasia type 2B: Differential diagnosis

 DNA testing is now the preferred method of establishing a diagnosis for MEN 2B, and is thought to be almost 100% sensitive and specific.
 Gordon et al. reported cases of a difference disease—the "multiple mucosal neuroma syndrome"—having the physical phenotype of MEN2B, but without variations in the RET gene and without malignancy.

 MEN2B should be entertained as a diagnosis whenever a person is found to have either medullary thyroid carcinoma or pheochromocytoma.
 Before DNA testing became available, measurement of serum calcitonin was the most important laboratory test for MEN2B.
 Calcitonin is produced by the "C" cells of the thyroid, which, because they are always hyperplastic or malignant in MEN2B, produce more calcitonin than normal.
 Calcitonin levels remain a valuable marker to detect recurrence of medullary thyroid carcinoma after thyroidectomy.

 Luxol fast blue staining identifies myelin sheathing of some fibers, and lesional cells react immunohistochemically for S-100 protein, collagen type IV, vimentin, NSE, and neural filaments.
 More mature lesions will react also for EMA, indicating a certain amount of perineurial differentiation.
 Early lesions, rich in acid mucopolysaccharides, stain positively with alcian blue.
 When medullary thyroid cancer is present, levels of the hormone calcitonin are elevated in serum and urine.
 Under the microscope, tumors may closely resemble traumatic neuroma, but the streaming fascicles of mucosal neuroma are usually more uniform and the intertwining nerves of the traumatic neuroma lack the thick perineurium of the mucosal neuroma.
 Inflammatory cells are not seen in the stroma and dysplasia is not present in the neural tissues.

 Treatment

 Without treatment, persons with MEN2B die prematurely.
-Details are lacking, owing to the absence of formal studies, but it is generally assumed that death in the 30s is typical unless prophylactic thyroidectomy and surveillance for pheochromocytoma are performed (see below).
-The range is quite variable, however: death early in childhood can occur, and a few untreated persons have been diagnosed in their 50s.
-Recently, a larger experience with the disease "suggests that the prognosis in an individual patient may be better than previously considered."
+Owing to the absence of formal studies, details are lacking.
+It is generally assumed that death around the age of 31 is typical unless prophylactic thyroidectomy and surveillance for pheochromocytoma are performed.
+The range can be quite variable, however: though death early in childhood is usual, at least one male patient is known to have survived until the age of 68.
+In 2006, experience with the disease suggested "that the prognosis in an individual patient may be better than previously considered."